Patient Care Transfer Techniques

 Log-rolling Procedure

-1. The purpose of the log-rolling procedure is to move a patient without flexing the spinal column.
+1. The log-rolling procedure moves a patient without flexing the spinal column.
 The entire body is transferred as a single object.

 3. The patient should not ambulate until proper examination and radiographs are obtained.

-4. Keep the patient's arms on the side of the body at all times.
-Some recommend that the patient's arms be crossed over the chest.
+4. Always keep the patient's arms on the side of the body.
+Some recommend crossing the arms over the chest.

 5. A pillow can be placed between the legs for support while turning.